Monday, 16 October 2017

 The first questionnaire can be downloaded here (in Microsoft Word format).
 Please submit your responses to the first questionnaire by Monday 30 October 2017.

-You can track the project’s process and read about upcoming events via the School newsletter, the Noticeboard and via School’s social media platforms, particularly @BoltonSchool and @drama_bsbd on Twitter.
+You can track the project’s process and read about upcoming events via the School newsletter and via School’s social media platforms, particularly @BoltonSchool and @drama_bsbd on Twitter.

 Share or bookmark with: